-- a.
-Exceptionally to clauses b, c and d of Article 35 of this Constitution, for any provision of this Constitution to be amended the amendment must be approved by a two-thirds majority of the members of whom both the Consultative Council and Chamber of Deputies are composed, and the amendment must be approved by the King. - b.
-If an amendment to the Constitution is refused, it may not be re-submitted earlier than one year from that refusal. - c.
-It is not permissible to propose an amendment to Article 2 of this Constitution, and it is not permissible under any circumstances to propose the amendment of the constitutional monarchy and the principle of inherited rule in Bahrain, as well as the bi-cameral system and the principles of freedom and equality established in this Constitution. - d.
+- The conditions for amending any rules of this constitution are the approval of a. the amendment by two-thirds majorities of the memberships of the Chamber of Deputies and the Consultative Council, and the validation of the King, with the exception of Article (35 Items b, c, d) of this constitution.
+Should either chamber refuse the intention or text of the amendment, the National Assembly shall convene in the attendance of two-thirds of its membership to discuss the draft amendment, and the condition for approving the draft amendment is the approval of two-thirds of its members. - b.
+If an amendment to the Constitution is refused, it may not be re-submitted earlier than one year from that refusal. - It is not permissible to propose an amendment to Article 2 of this Constitution, с. and it is not permissible under any circumstances to propose the amendment of the constitutional monarchy and the principle of inherited rule in Bahrain, as well as the bi-cameral system and the principles of freedom and equality established in this Constitution. - d.
 The powers of the King stated in this Constitution may not be proposed for amendment in an interval during which another person is acting for him.

-- a.
-The application of this Constitution does not breach the treaties and agreements which Bahrain has concluded with states and international organisations. - b.
-Exceptionally to the provision of the second clause of Article 38 of this Constitution, all laws, laws by Decree, Decrees, statutes, orders, edicts and circulars that have been issued and are in force prior to the first meeting convened by the National Assembly remain proper and valid, unless amended or rescinded in accordance with the regulations prescribed in this Constitution.
+- The application of this Constitution does not breach the treaties and a. agreements which Bahrain has concluded with states and international organizations. - Exceptionally to the provisions of the second clause of Article 38 of this b.
+Constitution, all laws, laws by Decrees, Decrees, statutes, orders, edicts and circulars that have been issued and are in force prior to the first meeting convened by the National Assembly remain proper and valid, unless amended or rescinded in accordance with the regulations prescribed in this Constitution.